 iCARE championed the first nationwide, pilot curb-side collection of recyclables in 2015.
 This has since triggered the launch of similar programmes by several Regional Corporations in collaboration with SWMCOL.
-All recyclables collected via local curb side recycling programmes are processed at Pilot Collection Depots established by the EMA iCARE Project.
-Contact your Municipal Corporation for further information about curb-side recycling in your community.
+All recyclables collected via local curbside recycling programmes are processed at Pilot Collection Depots established with the support of the EMA iCARE Project.
+Contact your Municipal Corporation for further information about pilot curbside recycling in your area.

 Incoming correspondence should be addressed to: Recyclable Solid Waste Collection Project (iCARE), Project Management Unit